The New Office 365 Business Features That Will Make Your Job Easier

 There are different plans to choose from, ranging from Office 365 Business, to Business Premium and Business Essentials.
 The distinction being that the Business plan does not include Office 365 email or Skype for Business.
 Business Essentials is different as it connects to Office 365 Online rather than having apps installed on your computer or device.
 This flexibility allows you to tailor your usage to your business needs.
 All are based on a per user/ per month cost.

-To find out more about Office 365 Business and how we can help you implement it, get in touch with us by filling out a contact form.
+To find out more about Office 365 Business and how we can help you implement it, get in touch with us by filling out our contact form, or call us on 020 7101 0544.